-Whether you come to Rome for 3 days, whether your stay lasts a bit more or less, a tour of the Vatican Museums is a must.
+Whether you come for 3 days in Rome, whether your stay lasts a bit more or less, a tour of the Vatican Museums is a must.
 In fact, this visit alone justifies a travel.

 Believe us, a visit to the Vatican Museums is such an exciting experience that will hardly be erased from your mind.
 Once you get out of there, you’ll be struggling to figure out how much beauty has passed under your eyes.